MichaelHuelsen/michael-huelsen.de/README.md

 - development % technology
 - index.html meta information

+## Build and deploy

 ## Information

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+In the meantime it was upgraded to Angular 14.

 ## Code